⏴ Back to all articles

 local line_end = arg.line2

-And we also need to get the path to the current file:
+And we also need to get the absolute path to the current file:

 From this point on explanations are git specific, but I'm sure other VCSes have similar features.